Home Page

 • Open science

-I am a senior lecturer of Social Psychology.
+I am an Associate professor of Social Psychology.
 One line of my research focuses on automatic social behavior and cognition, specifically on implicit/automatic attitudes and stereotypes.
 Another line of my research focuses on emotion regulation and the role of the construal level (concrete versus abstract thinking) in the regulation of different types of emotions.

 2017